Cardiovascular Health

 Cholesterol-lowering agents

-All statins reduce the body’s ability to produce the antioxidant coenzyme Q10.
-This antioxidant is important for the health of the heart, nerves and muscles and particularly for the functioning parts of a cell that produces energy (called mitochondria).
 For this reason, some natural health practitioners and pharmacists advise people who use statins to take 200 to 400 mg of coenzyme Q10 per day.

 Statins are safe for many people but they can cause side effects.
 Some side effects are relatively minor whereas others are potentially serious—for example, muscle problems, liver injury, and raised blood sugar levels that could lead to type 2 diabetes and a decreased ability of your body to create the active form of vitamin D. Statins can also cause birth defects and should not be used during pregnancy or by people who are considering becoming pregnant.
-Experts advise that you stop using statin drugs at the first sign of muscle pain, muscle tenderness, muscle weakness or tiredness and that a doctor evaluate the cause promptly.
-Your doctor may do a blood test for creatine phosphokinase (a measure of muscle breakdown) to see if you should continue taking a statin.
+Experts advise that you stop using statin drugs at the first sign of muscle pain, muscle tenderness, muscle weakness or tiredness and that a healthcare provider evaluate the cause promptly.
+Your healthcare provider may do a blood test for creatine phosphokinase (a measure of muscle breakdown) to see if you should continue taking a statin.

 Fibrates are another class of drugs that can help with lipid abnormalities.
 They are considered the best choice for people who have only elevated triglycerides.
 Sometimes statins and fibrates are used together, but this increases the risk of muscle toxicity, a side effect of statins.
 Some fibrates, such as gemfibrozil, deplete both vitamin E and coenzyme Q10.
 Supplementing with vitamin E (400 to 800 IU daily) and coenzyme Q10 (100 to 400 mg daily) should be considered with these drugs.